hillaliy/homebridge-midea-air/README.md

 This option change Temperature Thrashold.
 Defaults: minimum 17˚ / maximum 30˚

-### Supported Swing Mode

-"None", "Vertical", "Horizontal", "Both".
-You have to select which type your device supports.

 ### Rotation Speed and Swing

 Rotation Speed and Swing mode can set in the HomeKit app, device settings.